EAkeweje/GPmix/README.md

  <li><strong>Ensemble</strong>: Extract a consensus clustering from the multiple GMMs.</li>
 </ul>

-If you used this package in your research, please cite it:
+If you used this package in your research, please cite our [paper](https://www.tara.tcd.ie/tara8/server/api/core/bitstreams/941f7675-aa86-43d0-9638-fc2ab0e45bfb/content):
 ```latex
 @InProceedings{pmlr-v235-akeweje24a,
   title = 	 {Learning Mixtures of {G}aussian Processes through Random Projection},